Converting

 Problem

-Short form video platforms were not designed to support product identification or shopping outside of adverts.
+Social media platforms were not designed to support product identification or shopping outside of adverts.
 Users have a few high-friction options if they want to find the item which often result in “forgetting about it until I come across something similar another time”.

 Landscape